Federal Bankruptcy Fraud Defense Lawyer

 Being bankrupt is to be legally insolvent.
 All your property is liquidated and divided among creditors to pay off your debts.
 When you file for bankruptcy in an attempt to conceal your assets to be released of all your debts by portraying yourself as incapable of paying, you are committing a felony that carries a sentence of a fine of up to $250,000 and five years in prison.

 The penalties for a federal bankruptcy fraud conviction will be determined by the amount of loss involved.
-Some of the loss may be legitimate, while others may not; this information, in addition to information related to the defendant's criminal history, will be used by the judge, prosecutor, and probation department to determine the appropriate sentence.
+Some of the loss may be legitimate, while others may not; the judge, prosecutor, and probation department will use this information, in addition to information related to the defendant's criminal history, to determine the appropriate sentence.

 Defenses for Federal Bankruptcy Charges

-This will put you in a position where the federal government is going to prosecute you, and if you're devising some plan — and they can prove it — to declare bankruptcy when you're not bankrupted or you forced yourself to become bankrupt because you had the goal to rack up debt and move money around so you could later go back to get the money.
+This will put you in a position where the federal government is going to prosecute you if you devise some plan—and they can prove it—to declare bankruptcy when you're not bankrupt or if you forced yourself to become bankrupt because you had the goal of racking up debt and moving money around so you could later go back to get the money.

 Suppose the federal government can prove that.
 In that case, they will prosecute you, try to get the money back, take whatever assets you have, and criminally punish you for bankruptcy fraud.